rate-nl/ISO/ISMS.md

 - Systems are restored from backups, and normal operations resume.
 - Data integrity is verified on Google Drive, Exact Online, and production servers.
 - **Annual backup testing is required** to ensure reliability, in alignment with the Risk Treatment Plan (RTP).

+### **5.6.
+Post-Incident Learning (Annex A.5.27)**

+Following any significant security incident, a **Post-Incident Review (PIR)** must be conducted by the Managing Director and team lead to:

+- Identify the root cause of the incident.
+- Assess the effectiveness of existing controls and the response process.
+- Document lessons learned and areas for improvement.
+- Recommend updates to policies, procedures, or technical safeguards if applicable.
+- Record all findings in the **Incident Log** and assign any actions in the **Corrective Actions Log**.

+PIR outcomes are reviewed during **Management Review Meetings** and are used to improve the ISMS continuously.

 ## 6. Documentation and Reporting
 - All incidents must be logged, including: